Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{sec:framework} formalizes the problem and presents the theoretical framework for nonparametric identification, extending Manski’s bounds to our context.
-Section \ref{sec:estimation} describes the data, variable construction (particularly the diversity measures), and our estimation procedure in practice.
-Section \ref{sec:inference} details the construction of the finite-sample concATE confidence band and its extension to sequential threshold analysis, including the theoretical guarantees.
-Section \ref{sec:montecarlo} reports results from a Monte Carlo simulation that compares the finite-sample performance of concATE to traditional methods.
+The remainder of the paper is organised as follows.
+Section \ref{sec:framework} formalises the problem and presents the theoretical framework for nonparametric identification, extending Manski’s bounds to our context.
+Section \ref{sec:estimation} discusses the estimation procedure of nonparametric bounds in practice.
+Section \ref{sec:inference} details the construction of finite-sample concentration-inequality-driven inference and the hybrid concATE confidence band, and extends it to sequential threshold analysis, including theoretical guarantees.
+Section \ref{sec:optimality} derives the minimax lower and upper bounds for the convergence rate of the hybrid concATE approach and compares it with a few distribution-free methods, and Section \ref{sec:montecarlo} reports results from a Monte Carlo simulation that compares the finite-sample performance of concATE to traditional methods under a variety of data-generating processes.
 Section \ref{sec:results} then presents the empirical findings from our panel of firms, highlighting the estimated diversity tipping points and their interpretation.
-Finally, \ref{sec:conclusion} concludes with a discussion of implications for research and policy, and potential extensions of our framework.
+Finally, Section \ref{sec:conclusion} concludes with a discussion of implications for research and policy, and potential extensions of our framework.